liangjiawenr/Python-Workshop/README.md

 # Python-Workshop
-This repository includes the teaching materials for AccFin Python Workshop in Nov 2022, University of Glasgow.
+This repository stores the learning materials for AccFin Python Workshop in Nov 2022, University of Glasgow.//
 Author: Jiawen Liang